You could grow your real estate email list like a weed on steroids if you offer one ounce of gold for each email address and name.

 The minimum you want to ask for here is the name and the email address.

-But you guessed it already… You will grow a real estate email list that consists of more cold leads that need to be warmed up via nurturing campaigns.
+But you guessed it already… You will grow a real estate email list of more cold leads that need to be warmed up via nurturing campaigns.

 11 Placement Ideas for Your Signup Forms (Online)

-While you want to keep the above-mentioned best practices in mind when it comes to increasing your odds of better conversions for real estate signup forms, here are 11 placement ideas you may consider…
+While you want to keep the above-mentioned best practices in mind when increasing your odds of better conversions for real estate signup forms, here are 11 placement ideas you may consider…

 1) A placement in the header (remember from the previous section, this is a placement above the fold)